zeropin/TECookbook/README.md

-# TECookbook: Annotating and parsing Transposable Elements-associated data
+# TECookbook: annotating and parsing Transposable Elements-associated data

 This package was developed to annotate and parse data associated with Transposable Elements (TEs).
 It has been successfully used to explore the co-evolution relationship between LINE-1 family repeats and ZNF10/ZNF382, which can be accessed via [ZNF10](https://github.com/zeropin/ZFPCookbook/tree/master/ZNF10) and [ZNF382](https://github.com/zeropin/ZFPCookbook/tree/master/ZNF382) respectively.